 Home School Music Association

 Jim Butler was chosen two times to participate in the Michigan Youth Arts Festival, earned his Bachelor of Music degree in Music Education from Michigan State University, where he studied Euphonium with the legendary Leonard Falcone.
 Mr. Butler taught band for six years prior to joining HSMA, has directed church choir since 1982, and is also a private music teacher.
 He is chair of the HSMA band program and does extensive music writing and arranging for the organization.
-Mr. Butler has conducted Symphonic Band since 2000.
+Mr. Butler has conducted Symphonic Band or Symphony Orchestra since 2000.

 Maryann Hammar earned a Bachelor of Arts degree in Music Performance from Indiana Wesleyan University, with Horn and Voice as her primary instruments.
 She started a home school band in northern Michigan, which she directed from 2000 to 2004, and after moving to Lansing, she joined HSMA.
 Mrs. Hammar has conducted the Cadet Band since 2005.

 Gene Harris II was a student and alumnus participant in HSMA.
 He has a Bachelor of Science degree from Great Lakes Christian College, where he graduated salutatorian in 2010, having majored in both Music and Bible Theology.
 A certified Suzuki instructor, he teaches private violin lessons, conducts church choir, and enjoys composing music.
 Mr. Harris has conducted Intermediate Strings since 2010.

 Jeannette Hughes has a degree in Elementary Education with a minor in music and a vocal specialization.
 She has conducted children’s choirs in Idaho public schools and many church children’s choirs.
 Mrs. Hughes has been a substitute conductor for HSMA and began conducting for HSMA in 2015.